HikaruRyu/RepairIO1/README.md

 ## Deployment

-To deploy this project localy clone this repository, rename ".env.example" to ".env." and run
+To deploy this project localy clone this repository, open a terminal inside the new folder, rename ".env.example" to ".env." and run

 **Needs a working docker enviorment!**